QMCPACK/qmcpack/README.md

 ## CMake options

- In addition to reading the enviornmental variables, CMake provides a number of optional variables that can be set to control the build and configure steps.
-When passed to CMake, these variables will take precident over the enviornmental and default variables.
+ In addition to reading the environmental variables, CMake provides a number of optional variables that can be set to control the build and configure steps.
+When passed to CMake, these variables will take precident over the environmental and default variables.
 To set them add -D FLAG=VALUE to the configure line between the cmake command and the path to the source directory.